Floor screed contractors

 • Higher thermal conductivity, making it more efficient for underfloor heating systems.

-“Liquid screed is widely used in both residential and commercial projects across the UK”
+“Widely used in both residential and commercial projects across the UK”

 Why Use Liquid Screed?

-Liquid screeds are often the preferred choice in the UK due to several benefits:
+Often the preferred choice in the UK due to several benefits:

 • Faster installation compared to traditional screeds.